 - airway blockage

 - respiratory arrest

 If you are experiencing an allergic reaction, it’s important to focus and remain calm.
-Fully explain to a responsible person what just happened, what you think the allergen is, and identify your symptoms.
+Fully explain to a responsible person what just happened, what you think the allergen is, and what your symptoms are.
 Anaphylaxis will quickly leave you disoriented and possibly struggling to breathe, so it’s important you communicate the difficulties you’re having as quickly as possible to someone who can help.
 If you are alone when the reaction occurs, call 911 immediately.

 Monitor them for signs of a reaction.
 If they show signs of difficulty breathing or loss of circulation, seek emergency help.
 If you know that the person is severely allergic to the allergen, call 911.